Simple Living With Nature

 Stinging Nettle-Ade Recipe

 First, steep the dried nettles.
-Place the nettles in a teapot or a nonreactive pot and pour the boiling water over them.
-Let the nettles steep for 15 minutes, then strain them from the water.
+Place the nettles in a teapot or a stainless steel pot and pour the boiling water over them.

 a pot of nettles steeping on a stove

-Add ice to a tall glass and muddle the honey with the preserved lemon.
+To make the stinging nettle-ade, add ice to a tall glass and muddle the honey with the preserved lemon.
 Pour in ½ cup (120 ml) of the strong nettle tea and finish with the sparkling water.

 a pitcher of stinging nettle infusion with nettle ade ingredients on a wooden table